manishmeganathan/tunalang/README.md

-# tuna
-A simple Interpreter written in Go
+# The Tuna Programming Language
+A crude implementation of a dynamically-typed Interpreter based programming language developed with Go.
+Inspired by and derived from the book **'Writing An Interpreter in Go' by Thorsten Ball**